-Note: To repeat a second-year studio course, students must compete for the limited number of seats in second-year studio courses based on the criteria for formal admission to the program.
+Note: To repeat IDE 201, students must compete for the limited number of seats in second-year studio courses based on the criteria for formal admission to the program.

 The performance of each interior design student is reviewed following the completion of each of the second and third years in the program.
 Only the students who have attained a minimum CGPA of C+ (2.30) at the time of the review are eligible to advance to the following year studio.